 Careers in Entertainment Law

 With so many types of entertainment law to choose from, the work can be quite varied.
-Perdomo notes that attorneys can work as in-house counsel for entertainment-related companies and as law firms’ paralegals, associates, and partners.
+Perdomo notes that an entertainment lawyer can work as in-house counsel for entertainment-related companies and as law firms’ paralegals, associates, and partners.
 Law professionals with an arts background can even transition into roles as music publishing executives, licensing agents, and production counsel.

 Careers in this field of law tend to be diverse.
-Campbell explains that, unlike other practice areas where lawyers primarily work with one group, entertainment attorneys represent both artists and companies that hire artists in an array of fields.
+Campbell explains that, unlike other practice areas where lawyers primarily work with one group, an entertainment lawyer represents both artists and companies that hire artists in an array of fields.

 “Just as artists often become functionaries within a larger company, lawyers can go from representing artists to representing entertainment companies,” says Campbell.
 “In either role, though, lawyers advise clients on how to best protect their various interests.”